onap/policy-parent/docs/development/devtools/apex-s3p.rst

 The stability test plan was triggered for 72 hours, injecting input events to apex-pdp from 5 client threads running in JMeter.

+The stability tests were executed as part of a full ONAP OOM deployment in Nordix lab.

 After the test stops, we can generate an HTML test report via the command:

 .. code-block:: bash